Crowd Sensing and Living Lab Outdoor Experimentation Made Easy

 Several existing efforts focus on online web experimentation.
 For instance, \colortext{nodeGame is a Javascript-based tool for online real-time synchronous decision games and experiments ~\cite{Balietti2017}}.
 Similarly, z-Tree is a client-server software for ready-made economic experiments~\cite{Fischbacher2007} and oTree is a Python framework that supports multiplayer or single-player strategy games, dynamic questionnaires and assessments/tests~\cite{Chen2016}.
 Experimentation based on pervasive computing includes AWARE, an open-source mobile instrumentation toolkit that focuses on the resource constraints of mobile devices~\cite{Ferreira2015}.
 StimuliApp is designed to create psychophysical tests with precise timing on iOS and iPad devices~\cite{Marin2020}.
-A simple system of menus can support the design and running \colortext{of} tests that assess perceptual capabilities.
-Digital public notice areas is another way to collect geolocated crowd sensing data, however, their use requires specialized software/hardware and they mainly support commercial applications~\cite{Alt2011}.
-The AIRBOT mobile information assistant is proposed for complex tasks in public space.
+A simple system of menus can support the design and running \colortext{of} tests that assess perceptual capabilities. \recolortext{Another way to collect geolocated crowd sensing data is the so called `digital public notice areas', however, their use requires specialized software/hardware and they mainly support commercial applications~\cite{Alt2011}.} The AIRBOT mobile information assistant is proposed for complex tasks in public space.
 It has been used to support air passengers in successfully boarding on a plane~\cite{Kilian2019}.

-Several limitations are identified in these existing approaches: (i) The design of an experiment can be complex and usually requires technical/programming skills to achieve rigor or implement a more systematic collection of high-quality data. (ii) A seamless integration to real-world outdoor activities is usually limited. (iii) No general platform approach to outdoor experimentation - pervasive system tools are limited to specific experimental and application scenarios. (iv) Limited support for both designers of experiments and participants. (v) Limited open-source and well-documented approaches for outdoor human experimentation.
+Several limitations are identified in these existing approaches: (i) The design of an experiment can be complex and usually requires technical/programming skills to achieve rigor or implement a more systematic collection of high-quality data. (ii) A seamless integration to real-world outdoor activities is usually limited. (iii) No general platform approach to outdoor experimentation - pervasive system tools are limited to specific experimental and application scenarios. (iv) Limited automation support for both designers of experiments and participants. (v) Limited open-source and well-documented approaches for outdoor human experimentation.